 Dr. Christian Möstl

-Christian Möstl is the head of the Austrian Space Weather Office, established in September 2022 at the Geosphere Austria.
+Christian Möstl is the head of the Austrian Space Weather Office, established in 2022 at the Geosphere Austria.
 He is an expert in studying the global interplanetary structure and evolution of solar coronal mass ejections, with data provided by multi-spacecraft imaging and in situ observations from missions such as SDO, SOHO, STEREO, Wind, ACE, Venus Express, MESSENGER, MAVEN, Parker Solar Probe, Solar Orbiter and BepiColombo.
 Further, he works with his team on the application of basic research results on large-scale solar wind structures to real-time solar wind forecasting, one of the major challenges in the fields of heliophysics and space weather.
-He is managing the most comprehensive living catalog for interplanetary coronal mass ejections, and played a large part in developing the field of interpreting and modeling heliospheric imager observations, provided by STEREO, Solar Orbiter, Parker Solar Probe, and in the future by PUNCH and Vigil.
+In particular, the application of data from mission concepts that provide information on the southward Bz magnetic fields closer to the Sun than measured at the L1 point, so called sub-L1 spacecraft or far upstream monitors, are of his central research interest.
+He is managing the most comprehensive living catalog for interplanetary coronal mass ejections (HELIO4CAST ICMECAT), and played a large part in developing the field of interpreting and modeling heliospheric imager observations, provided by STEREO, Solar Orbiter, Parker Solar Probe, PUNCH and in the future by Vigil.
 He is the recipient of an Marie S. Curie international fellowship in 2012, the EGU Arne Richter Award in 2016, and an ERC Consolidator Grant in 2022.

-Email CV (PDF) Publications (PDF) Twitter/X Scholar ORCID NASA/ADS GitHub figshare YouTube
+Email CV and Publications (PDF) Bluesky Scholar ORCID NASA/ADS GitHub figshare YouTube

 Dr. Tanja Amerstorfer